TwixmixyJanet/regex-tutorial/gist.md

 # Find or Validate an Email Address with Regular Expression

 Regular expressions (regex) can be a powerful tool for finding or validating email addresses in text.
-Here's a general regular expression that can be used to match a valid email address:
+Here's a general regex that can be used to match a valid email address:

 ```
 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/